Information Security Registered Assessors Program (IRAP)

 Does AWS meet the requirements of the ISM?

 Yes, AWS Cloud services have been assessed by an independent IRAP assessor against applicable ISM controls.
 The assessment examined the security controls of Amazon’s people, process, and technology.
 This assessment provides assurance that in respect of these products AWS has in place the applicable controls required for Australian government workloads at the PROTECTED level.
 For more information, you can also go to AWS Artifact to access the IRAP PROTECTED pack from the most recent assessment.

 Where can I find more information about the IRAP program?

 Which AWS Regions and services are covered by the IRAP assessment?

-The IRAP assessment covers in-scope services in the AWS Sydney Region.
+The IRAP assessment covers in-scope services in the AWS Sydney and Melbourne Regions.
 The covered AWS services that are in scope for the IRAP assessment can be found on the AWS Services in Scope by Compliance Program webpage.

 Can I use other AWS services that are not included in the IRAP assessment?